 How This Guide is This guide describes the switch's command line interface (CLI).
-For more detailed Organized information on the switch's key features refer to the Administrator's Guide.
+For more detailed Organized information on the switch's key features or information about the web browser management interface refer to the Web Management Guide.

 The guide includes these sections: